 Signs that may indicate your child is struggling with abuse-related difficulties:

-- low mood (often accompanied by changes in appetite, socializing, sleep patterns)
+- Low mood (often accompanied by changes in appetite, socialising, sleep patterns.)

 There are a few provisos to this list:

 - It is not exhaustive.
 People express difficulties differently.
 And children express things differently at different ages.
 These are just some of the more common difficulties.

 - Difficulties related to abuse can arise at a later point because of certain triggers or realisations.